Degrees of Freedom of New General Relativity:\\ Type 4, Type 7, and Type 9

 Metric-Affine gauge theories of Gravity (MAG) are a candidate for going beyond General Relativity (GR) to reconcile the recent observational issues in cosmology such as inflation~\cite{Planck:2018vyg,Vazquez:2018qdg,Tsujikawa:2003jp}, dark matter~\cite{Freese:2008cz,Planck:2018vyg,Billard:2021uyg}, dark energy (the late-time accelerated expansion of the universe)~\cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,Planck:2018vyg}, the tension problem in cosmological parameters~\cite{Planck:2018vyg,H0LiCOW:2019pvv,Riess:2019cxk,Schoneberg:2022ggi,ACT:2023kun}.
 (See also Sec.I of Ref.~\cite{Tomonari:2024ybs} for details.)
 MAG is constructed upon two principles, {\it i.e.,} the principle of frame and diffeomorphism symmetry, utilizing the metric-affine geometry in terms of bundle theories, in which a spacetime is described by a differential manifold equipped with a metric tensor and an affine connection independently~\cite{Utiyama:1956sy,Kibble:1961ba,Ivanenko:1983fts,Hehl:1994ue,Tomonari:2023ars}.
 MAG is composed of independent classes according to gauge conditions~\cite{Hehl:1994ue,Blagojevic:2002du,Adak:2005cd,Adak:2006rx,Adak:2008gd,Adak:2011ltj,Bahamonde:2021gfp,Tomonari:2023ars}.
 In a set of gauge conditions for vanishing non-metricity, MAG leads to GR and TEGR, in which gravity is described by using the curvature of the Levi-Civita connection and the torsion under the imposition of vanishing generic curvature (teleparallel condition), respectively~\cite{Bahamonde:2021gfp}.
 A hybrid theory of these geometric quantities is known as Poincare's gauge theory of gravity~\cite{Hehl:1976kj,Hayashi:1981fx,Blagojevic:2003cg,Hehl:2023khc}.

 TEGR can be extended using three-free parameters into New General Relativity (NGR)~\cite{Hayashi:1979qx}.
 (See also II-A of Ref.~\cite{Tomonari:2024ybs} for details.)
 NGR is classified into nine independent types according to the $SO(3)$-irreducible decomposition of canonical momenta in four-dimensional spacetime~\cite{Blixt:2018znp,Pati:2022nwi}.
 Counting Degrees of Freedom (DoF) of NGR is the purpose of this series of papers.
-This is an important subject in the applications of perturbation theories to cosmology and astrophysics, since only when the strong couplings and ghost modes are absent, the theory predicts and explains physical phenomena in a healthy manner~\cite{Gomes:2023tur,Bahamonde:2024zkb}.
+This is an important subject for the applications of perturbative theories to cosmology and astrophysics, since only when the strong couplings, which only occurs in the perturbative theory of a gravity theory and never indicates the fault of the gravity theory itself, and ghost modes are absent, the perturbative theory predicts and explains physical phenomena in a healthy manner~\cite{Gomes:2023tur,Bahamonde:2024zkb}.